 - Daniel said that when the stone fell, it struck the image upon its feet (Dan.
 2:34).
 The stone represented the everlasting kingdom of God, and the falling of the stone pictured God's intervention in history to set up His kingdom in place of the degenerate kingdoms of the earth.
 That intervention will be the Second Coming of Christ.
 Hence, the fifth kingdom, the kingdom corresponding to the feet of the image, must be in existence at Christ's return.

-Upon its demise over 1500 years ago, the Roman Empire was not succeeded by any empire still in existence today.
-Since the fifth kingdom will exist at Christ's return, it is evident that the fifth kingdom does not issue directly from the fourth.
-An interval of many years must fall between them.
-In other words, between the legs and feet of the image there must be a large gap of time, a gap of more than 1500 years separating ancient history from modern history.
+Upon its demise over 1500 years ago, the Roman Empire was not succeeded by any single empire that survives today.
+Thus, since the fifth kingdom will exist in the future, it cannot issue directly from the fourth.
+The two kingdoms must belong to different eras, set apart by a space of many years.
+In other words, between the leg and the foot on each side of the image there must be a hidden gap where time moves forward from ancient history to modern history.

 What about all the intervening centuries?
 Why are they left out of the picture?
-The answer is that the dream in Daniel 2 retains the historical perspective found throughout the book.
-All the visions in the book notice only those historical periods when the nation of Israel exists.
-All are blind to events between the destruction of Jerusalem in A.D.
-70 and the recent formation of Israel in 1948.
-The reason is that the special purpose of these visions is to show God's dealings not with mankind as a whole, but with His own people, the Jews.
+The answer is that the dream in Daniel 2 adopts the same historical perspective that we find throughout Daniel.
+All of the book’s visions notice only those periods in history when the nation of Israel exists.
+All are blind to events between the destruction of Jerusalem in AD 70 and the recent formation of Israel in 1948.
+The reason for the omission is that the special purpose of the visions in Daniel is to show God's dealings not with mankind as a whole, but with His own people, the Jews.
 The five kingdoms in Nebuchadnezzar's dream are the five kingdoms that would exercise authority over the Jews until the end of history.

 An Unusual Kingdom